The Public Theater

 The Public is committed to creating a diverse and inclusive environment and is proud to be an equal opportunity employer.
 Applicants from populations underrepresented in the theater field are strongly encouraged to apply.
 All qualified applications will receive consideration for employment without regard to race, color, religion, gender, gender identity or expression, familial status, sexual orientation, national origin, ability, age, or veteran status.

-This is an Exempt position, according to the Fair Labor Standards Act.
-Position is available immediately.
+This is an Exempt position according to the Fair Labor Standards Act, with an annual salary of $65,000.

 *NOTE: Do not copy/paste the above email address as it is encoded with SPAM protection.
 Just click it to initiate an email from your preferred email client.